-Let’s take a sugar break.
+Updated 05/16/2019: This post was edited to add better photos, to make the make blanching & shocking the broccoli mandatory, and to reduce the olive oil.
+It’s still my favorite side dish.
+You should double it.Let’s take a sugar break.
 It’s been a while since I’ve posted anything on the real food side of things, and I’ve honestly overdone it with all the treats lately.
 But who can blame me?
 There were Peanut Butter Cupcakes with Oreo Buttercream to be had!
 I don’t care to admit how many I ate in three days…

 It was seven.
 I ate seven cupcakes in three days 😁 So, let’s eat some broccoli.
 Really good, crunchy broccoli coated in a salty, spicy, garlicky marinade.

-Olive Oil Marinated Broccoli is a great side for weeknight dinners, and is great in packed lunches.
+This is the kind of side dish that will make you want to eat your vegetables.
+I made some for my nine year-old friend last week and she went back for seconds.
+Of broccoli.
+Her main dish that night was pizza, so that’s practically a miracle.Olive Oil Marinated Broccoli is a great side for weeknight dinners, and is great in packed lunches.
 I’ve served it at casual dinner parties and am planning to bring it to picnics in Prospect Park all summer long!
 Add this to your list of easy side dishes–it’ll be a favorite in no time!

 8 cups broccoli florets (about 5-6 crowns)

-2 cups extra virgin olive oil
+1 cup extra virgin olive oil

-1-1 1/2 teaspoons Kosher or sea salt, or to taste
+1-1 1/4 teaspoons Kosher or sea salt, or to taste

 1/4-1/2 teaspoon crushed red pepper flakes